Coastal Estuary Management Plan

-- Stage three (in progress): Develop strategies to protect our estuaries and maintain the values held by our community that are associated with estuaries.
-Council will host drop-in sessions to seek community ideas and feedback to determine what solutions best align with these values.
-For example, early consultation identified good water quality, access for recreation and sporting activities, and maintenance of natural beauty as key community values.
+- Stage three (complete): Develop strategies to protect our estuaries and maintain the values held by our community that are associated with estuaries.
+Council held drop-in sessions and undertook an online survey to seek community ideas and feedback to determine what solutions best align with these values.
+Water quality, access for recreation and sporting activities, maintenance of natural beauty have been recognised as key community values.

 This survey asked for feedback about what people would like to see in terms of management solutions or areas for management that might lie outside the scope of the existing management plans.

-The survey included a section to ask questions which our project managers will answer on our frequently asked questions page.
+The survey included a section to ask questions which our project managers answered on our frequently asked questions page.